central-network/wat4wasm/README.md

 ## keyword for "self"

-Compiler will convert your globalThis getters:
+Compiler will convert your globalThis getter:

 ```webassembly
 (self)